 Through this project, we aimed to explore the potential thresholds where fluoride might enhance or weaken bone strength, contributing to the ongoing debate about the benefits and risks of fluoride exposure.
 Working with the limitations of an in vitro study, including the scale of available equipment and timeline, I refined my skills in experimental design, mechanical testing, and data analysis.
 This experience deepened my understanding of biomechanical principles and their application to real-world health and material challenges.

-During my time in the MedMaIn lab under Dr. Brianna Raphino, I worked on a project aimed at improving the precision of mechanical thrombectomies.
+During my time in the MedMaIn lab under Brianna Raphino, I worked on a project aimed at improving the precision of mechanical thrombectomies.
 The goal was to enable real-time visualization during procedures, allowing surgeons to determine whether blood clots were being effectively removed or if the catheter was too far from the target area, which could risk vein collapse.
 Working with microscale components presented unique challenges, requiring a high level of accuracy and innovation.

 To address these challenges, I designed and built a device that inflates within the catheter to securely press a sensor against its wall.
 This mechanism ensures accurate data transmission without compromising the catheter's functionality.
 Through this project, I developed advanced skills in precision prototyping, materials design, and problem-solving in high-stakes medical applications.
 It also deepened my understanding of biomechanics and strengthened my ability to tackle complex engineering challenges.